-This section provides rules and examples of ACQUISITION COSTS, PRE-CONSTRUCTION COSTS, and CONSTRUCTION COSTS.
+This section provides rules and examples of ACQUISITION COSTS, PRE-CONSTRUCTION COSTS, and CONSTRUCTION COSTS for ENHANCEMENT or RESTORATION PROJECTS.
 Only direct costs are eligible in the HCF Program.

 ACQUISITION COSTS

 The following provide examples of ELIGIBLE COSTS for ACQUISITION.